Perpetual-Motion-Squad/Adhikaar/README.md

-# Adhikaar: Decentralized Voting System on Polygon Blockchain
+# Adhikaar: Decentralized Voting System

 Adhikaar, a revolutionary project aimed at transforming the Indian voting system by leveraging the power of blockchain technology.
 Adhikaar, meaning 'right' in